 Kiln drying is a practical, cost-effective, and environmentally friendly method of drying wood at home.
 It involves arranging lumber in an enclosed space where the environment’s air circulation, temperature, and humidity are strictly managed.

 This method ensures rapid and efficient drying.
 The moisture released during this procedure is drawn away, accelerating the process significantly.
-As a result of kiln drying, the drying rate can be reduced to roughly one week per 25mm, ensuring a moisture content of between 8% and 10%.
+As a result of kiln drying, the drying rate can be reduced to roughly one week per 25mm, ensuring a moisture content between 8% and 10%.

 • Achieving Optimal Results

 While kiln drying is undoubtedly an efficient process, careful management is required.
-In particular, the core of the timber can become quite fragile if the drying procedure isn’t meticulously controlled.
-A careful step-by-step process should be followed to achieve optimal results.
-The initial step in kiln drying wood at home is milling the wood to its required size and shape.
+In particular, the timber’s core can become quite fragile if the drying procedure isn’t meticulously controlled.

 It is also essential to measure the moisture content using a moisture meter, with a maximum acceptable moisture content of about 7% for most woodworking projects.